 Find articles on how to choose and apply for further study, plus job profiles requirements for each job.

 Discuss whether further study is right for you, or get your personal statement checked.

 Browse our vacancy page to find out what employers look for and which qualifications (if any) they require.

 Postgraduate study does not guarantee you a job.
-If you’re taking the course to improve your chances of entering a particular industry, look at current job descriptions for the sort of roles you want to apply for in the future to see if they specify that a postgraduate qualification is required.
-And if so, is there a particular subject they prefer?
-Speak to employers at career events or contact them on LinkedIn to hear their perspective and find out which (if any) qualification is most desirable.
+If you’re taking the course to improve your chances of entering a particular industry, look at current job descriptions for the sort of roles you want to apply for in the future to see if they specify that a postgraduate qualification is required, and find out what subjects they prefer.
+You can also find this information out by talking to those working in the industry.

-Get work experience related to the area you are applying to, especially if you have not worked in that field before.
+Get work experience related to the area you are applying to.
 Not only do you need to make sure that your chosen career is right for you, but you will also gain valuable practical experience that will make you more employable when you graduate.
-Don’t fall into the trap of being overqualified for junior positions when you have finished your postgraduate course, but not having enough experience to apply for roles which are the next step up.

 The reality is that securing funding can be very difficult, so many students will take out loans and also work to fund their studies.
 Part-time study may be worth considering if there is no funding available.
 It could be a chance to spread the cost and work part-time to cover your living expenses.
 Thoroughly research the fees and likely living costs.
 Some universities may offer scholarships and have further details about other sources of funding that previous students have successfully secured.
 Investigate potential funding options early, as deadlines can be early.
 The Prospects graduate study website also has a large amount of information on sources of funding.